metafy-social/python-scripts/HACKTOBERFEST.md

 # What is HacktoberFest?

-Hacktoberfest is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party .Hosted by DigitalOcean for the 8th year in a row, Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.
+Hacktoberfest is a month long event where people are awarded for contributing to open source projects 🙌, and we're joining the party.
+Hosted by DigitalOcean for the 8th year in a row, Hacktoberfest encourages participation in giving back to the open source community by completing pull requests, participating in events, and donating to open source projects.

 # More details